ravenOSS/douglas_richards_site/content/posts/Tailwind Experience.md

 cardtextcolor: 'white'
 ---

-The terse syntax of Tailwind builds a steep learning curve and a reluctance to use it.
+The terse syntax of Tailwind constructs a steep learning curve and creates a reluctance to use it.

 However, the great documentation combined with Tailwind Intellisense in the VSCode IDE quickly lowers the barrier to learning.